 So how did I survive with finding vegetarian food in the USA?
 Quite well actually.
 There are many options available for Vegetarians and you just need to be open to try new cuisines.
 I would like to take you on a culinary experience around the USA through a Vegetarian’s eyes.
 I know I did not try as much as I wanted to since I had so less time there.
 Hopefully, it will be helpful for many others like me.

 |La Petite Westmont|

 On my first day there, I was randomly walking around the Westmont railway station since I had time to kill before the next train arrived.
-That is when I found this cute little cake shop La Petite Sweet and the cupcake I had there was lip smacking.
-Yes I have a sweet tooth and hence I loved this one.
+That is when I found this cute little Sweet and La Petite Sweet and the cupcake I had there was lip-smacking.
+Yes, I have a sweet tooth and hence I loved this one.

 The one thing I missed having in Chicago was the Deep Dish Pizza.
 We had plans of going but I was so tired from the jet lag that I missed this one.

 Even though I spent only 3 days this time in New York, it is a haven for vegetarian foodies like me.
 First of all, there are so many options to choose from.
 So many food trucks and you are spoilt with choices.

 I first had from Chipotle here and most of my Indian friends in the USA will swear by their burritos and tacos.
 I distinctly remember a friendly fight between my friends over a Chipotle.